All Products

 3. On the buy page, configure the following parameters.

-The following table describes only some of the parameters.
-Keep the default values for other parameters.
+The following section describes only some of the parameters.
+Other parameters use the default values.
 For more information, see Create an ALB instance.

 • Region: the region in which you want to create the ALB instance.
 In this example, China (Hangzhou) is selected.